sailfishos-chum/qt5/updates.md

 - Clean up `tmp` subfolder

-- For updating packages at OBS, run
+- For updating packages at OBS `sailfishos:chum:testing`, run
+  - for Qt5: `scripts/update-obs-packages.sh --qt5 --testing`
+  - for KF5: `scripts/update-obs-packages.sh --kf5 --testing`

+- Wait till update is finished and test it

+- If all is fine, update release project by replacing the last option of the script:
-  - for Qt5: `scripts/update-obs-packages.sh --qt5`
+  - for Qt5: `scripts/update-obs-packages.sh --qt5 --release`
-  - for KF5: `scripts/update-obs-packages.sh --kf5`
+  - for KF5: `scripts/update-obs-packages.sh --kf5 --release`

 ## Configuration file format